-For $\Y$ quasi-smooth (but not smooth), it is easy to see that $\LY$ is unbounded.
+For $\Y$ quasi-smooth but not smooth, one checks that $\LY$ is unbounded (see below for the simplest example).
 This is the easiest situation for which the full content of Theorem \ref{main-thm-intro} can be appreciated and it is, after all, our main case of interest.
 For instance, in the next section we will consider the quasi-smooth stack $\Y = \LS_G$ that parametrizes $G$-local systems over a smooth complete curve.